cover image - Mahon and Lehman's Textbook of Diagnostic Microbiology, 8th Edition

 Expected availability date: 02-19-2027

 Gain the knowledge and skills you need to succeed in the clinical lab!
-Textbook of Diagnostic Microbiology, 8th Edition uses a reader-friendly "building-block" approach to help you learn the essentials of diagnostic microbiology.
-Featuring full-color drawings and photos, this text helps you learn to develop the critical thinking and problem-solving skills necessary to the accurate diagnosis of infectious diseases and the identification of infectious agents.
+Mahon and Lehman's Textbook of Diagnostic Microbiology, 8th Edition, uses a reader-friendly "building-block" approach to help you learn the principles of diagnostic microbiology.
+Featuring full-color drawings and photos, this text helps you learn to develop the critical thinking and problem-solving skills needed to accurately detect and identify infectious agents and to diagnose infectious diseases.
+From noted educators Connie R. Mahon and Donald C. Lehman, this edition adds updated case studies and learning assessment questions in each chapter to help measure your comprehension.

-• Updated Learning Assessment Questions at the conclusion of each chapter help you to think critically and to evaluate how well you have mastered the material
+• NEW!
+Updated Learning Assessment Questions at the end of each chapter help you to think critically and to evaluate how well you have mastered the material

-• Case Studies and Learning Objectives updated to reflect new chapter material
+• NEW!
+Updated case studies and learning objectives reflect new chapter material

 • Building-block approach encourages you to use previously learned information in mastering new material